EvelynPloetz/Deep-LASI/docs/source/docu/automatic.rst

    Number of states confidence for each trace

-The predictions of the number of states classifier are used for model selection of the state transition classifier, which subsequently sort all frames in the dynamic traces into state occupancy.
-Figures 35 and 36 show a histogram of state-wise FRET efficiency and trace-wise state confidence, respectively.
+The predictions of the number of states classifier are used for model selection of the state transition classifier, which subsequently sort all frames in the dynamic traces into state occupancy. :numref:`state prediction confidence` and :numref:`Statewise mean FRET histogram` show a histogram of trace-wise state confidence and state-wise FRET efficiency respectively.

 .. figure:: ./../figures/documents/Fig_35_state_transition_confidence.png
    :width: 300